tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### 3. Instructor Do: Cryptography Use Case Review (15 min)

-Given the research the students just did, ask the students to share some of the most common use cases.
+Given the research the students just did, ask the students to their definitions of the terms:

+* Cryptography

+  **Answer**: Using math to keep data secure.

+* Encryption

+  **Answer**: Using cryptography to keep data secret.

+* Digital Signatures

+  **Answer**: Using cryptography to prove things stay the same.

+* PGP

+  **Answer**: Using cryptography to email/communicate securely.

+Now, ask the students to share some ideas about where they might have used cryptography in their lives.
 Some examples may include:

 * Storing files safely.